My Goldflame Honeysuckle was just covered with aphids last summer. I

 Honeysuckle aphids have several generations a year, so repeat

-tactics to get them under control:
+tactic to get them under control:

-In late spring before the plants leaf out, apply horticultural oil.
+In late spring, before the plants leaf out, apply horticultural oil.